stephen-czetty/opus-steno/docs/index.md

 ## Learning golang

 This project is the one I picked for teaching myself golang.
-I am starting with basically zero knowledge.4
+I am starting with basically zero knowledge.

 ## Resources